 Mainer Stephen King, appropriately, wrote the horror novel on which the 1989 film is based.
 The story about a haunted pet cemetery takes place in Ludlow, Maine, a real town in Aroostook County.
 But he actually shot the film in a number of Maine towns: Hancock, Bucksport, Ellsworth and Bangor.

 The film boasts the tag line, “Sometimes dead is better,” and features a soundtrack by the Ramones.

 Witches of Eastwick, based on the novel by Boston North Shore resident John Updike, features the Crane Estate in Ipswich.
 David Adler designed the Tudor Revival mansion for the Robert Crane family on a 2,100-acre estate.
 The Trustees of Reservations now own the estate and offer public programs and beach access during the summer.

 In the 1987 film, the Crane Estate is the home of the eccentric millionaire Daryl Van Horne, played by Jack Nicholson.
-Other historic Massachusetts sites in Witches include Abbot Hall in Marblehead, the Wang Center in Boston and Milton Academy in Milton.
+Other historic movie sets in Witches include Abbot Hall in Marblehead and Milton Academy in Milton, both in Massachusetts.